Arpit162/SpringBoot/README.md

 2 tabel is being used.
 1-Person
 2-Authorizations
-*Authorizations tabel is a mapping table persons.
+*Authorizations tabel is a mapping for persons tabel.
 *Schema query is there in schema.sql
 *Data qurey is there in data.sql